Calculation and Interpretation of the ...

 $$ \text{Range} = 89 – 43 = 46 $$

 It is a measure of dispersion representing the average of the absolute values of the deviations of individual observations from the arithmetic mean.
-Therefore,
+Therefore:

 $$ \text{MAD} =\frac { \sum { |{ X }_{ i }-\bar { X } | } }{ n } $$

-Remember that the sum of deviations from the arithmetic means is always zero, and that is why we are using the absolute values.
+Remember that the sum of deviations from the arithmetic means is always zero, and that is why we are using absolute values.

 Six financial analysts have reported the following returns on six different large-cap stocks over 2021: